teched25xp264/teched2025-XP264/README.md

 >
 > - All of the SAP Kyma environments have been configured to the same template (via terraform automation).
 >
-> - Last but not least, you will be able to *play* with a SAP Build multitenant application pre-deployed to one of the kyma provider clusters.
+> - Last but not least, you will be able to *play* with a SAP Build multi-tenant application pre-deployed to one of the kyma provider clusters.

-- :notebook: FYI: There are several additional command line tools available on your SAP TECHED 2025 Client laptops, for instance:
+- :notebook: FYI: There are several additional command line tools available on your SAP TECHED 2025 Client laptops, namely:

   - kubectl plugin list
     ```